gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

-While this lesson focuses on introducint nouns, it also introduces  singular and plural forms for three different verbs.
+While this lesson focuses on introducing nouns, it also introduces  singular and plural forms for three different verbs.
 These forms allow us to begin generating full sentence and thus to see when we apply each case to a noun.

 | Lemma | Short Def | Singular | Plural |